elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/chapter1.md

 # Chapter 1: Diving In

-Instead of talking about Elixir and Elm, let's just dive in and _experience_ what these languages have to offer.
+Instead of simply _reading_ about Elixir and Elm, let's dive in and _experience_ what these languages have to offer.
 In this chapter, we're going to avoid seeking an explanation behind the theory, and instead focus on running the commands and editing the files that will help us create our application.
 Then